End-to-end-provenance/provExplainR/README.md

 No differences have been detected
 ```

 Here is an example of what the prov.diff.script output looks like.
 The script from the first provenance directory is displayed on the left and the script from the second provenance directory is displayed on the right.
+This feature was powered by the <i>diffobj</i> package available on CRAN.
 ![Image description](prov.example.png)